-Travel + Leisure has named Oklahoma City a top most affordable destination for fall travel, and there's never been a better time to make the trip!
-Whether you're in town for an OU or OSU football game, taking advantage of a cool weather weekend in the city or seeking the thrills and chills of Halloween, here's your guide to all things autumn in OKC.
+With Travel + Leisure naming Oklahoma City a must-visit destination in 2020 AND one of the top most-affordable destinations for fall travel, there's never been a better time to discover the Modern Frontier.
+Whether you're in town for an OU or OSU football game or taking advantage of a cool weather weekend in the city, here's your guide to all things autumn in OKC.

-Fall means football in Oklahoma, and the action and adrenaline of our college sports don't stop in Stillwater or Norman.
-Catch the big game at one of OKC's sports bars, like Chalk or Bricktown Brewery, or get in the spirit at a craft brewery taproom.
-You can celebrate a "win" afterward with a boozy milkshake at Kong's Tavern in Midtown (which will help if the day ends in a loss, too).
+Fall means football in Oklahoma, and although the games might look a little different this year, the action and adrenaline of college sports aren't limited to Stillwater or Norman.
+Catch the big games at one of OKC's sports bars like Chalk or Bricktown Brewery, or get in the spirit at a craft brewery taproom.
+You can celebrate a "win" afterward with a boozy milkshake at S&B Burger Joint in Automobile Alley (which will help if the day ends in a loss, too).

 Families can experience the newest addition to the National Cowboy & Western Heritage Museum, Liichokoshkomo'.
 Inspired by the Chickasaw phrase Let's play!, Liichokoshkomo' boasts more than 100,000 square feet of discovery areas and hands-on learning experiences, including replicas of an Intertribal Village and Western structures.

 Oklahoma City Zoo